-As a Dominican liberal arts college, Edgewood College fosters civil discourse about difficult issues and engages students in learning from multiple perspectives.
-Therefore, the College will make on-going efforts to offer information about non-military vocational and volunteer opportunities, and opportunities to discuss differing viewpoints on controversial issues.
+As a Dominican liberal arts university, Edgewood University fosters civil discourse about difficult issues and engages students in learning from multiple perspectives.
+Therefore, the University will make on-going efforts to also offer information about nonmilitary vocational and volunteer opportunities, and opportunities to discuss differing viewpoints on controversial issues.

-MISSING RESIDENT POLICY
+MISSING STUDENT POLICY

 In compliance with the "Higher Education Opportunity Act, P.L.
 110-315, sec.
 488, 122 Stat.
-3301 (2008)" Missing Student Notification Policy and Procedures, it is the policy of the Office of Residence Life to actively investigate any report of a missing resident who is enrolled at the College and residing in on-campus housing.
+3301 (2008)" Missing Student Notification Policy and Procedures, it is the policy of the Office of Residence Life and the University to actively investigate any report of a missing resident who is enrolled at the University and residing in on-campus housing.
 Each resident will be notified of the Missing Student Notification Policy and Procedures via the Residence Life Handbook.
+Additionally, the Dean of Students office will investigate any reports of potentially missing students.